ajaiverma/todo-cli/README.md

     `npm start`

 ## Configuration
-The `config.json` file is used for configuring the base URL of the API, todos count etc. Modify this file if you need to change the API endpoint and the todos fetch count.
+The `config.json` file is used for configuring the base URL of the API.
+Modify this file if you need to change the API endpoint.

 ## Running Tests
-To run tests, use the following command: npm test
+To run tests, use the following command:

+   `npm test`

 ## Docker